ExistensialReset/flowmosr/11_flowstarterpack/00FLOWCORE_ENTRY.md

 ---

+## 🪜 If you want to go further (optional)

-## 🪜 The Path (Short Version)
+🌄 The Path (Short Version)

 Flow grows in phases:

 **PHASE 0** — Recognition
 You see the system clearly.
-You map your Baseline.
+Make sure everyone has what they need to live (food, water, shelter, healthcare).

 **PHASE 1** — Mapping
 You list your skills.
 You find 2–5 people.